Humana vs. Cigna Insurance

 Is Humana or Cigna better?

-Humana is generally better than Cigna because it has good customer satisfaction ratings, a large market share and Medicare benefits that are available across the entire country.
+Humana is generally better than Cigna because it has a large market share and Medicare Advantage benefits that are available throughout nearly the entire country.
 That said, Cigna may be better for some customers, especially those looking for international insurance, since its broad network is substantially larger than Humana’s and extends beyond the United States.

 Is Cigna being sued for Medicare Advantage?